 Results showed a significant reduction in the metastatic growth in the lungs after being treated with this compound as they inhibited the growth of these metastatic cells.
 In addition, the results showed no weight loss which proved that this compound was nontoxic and effective.
 Thus, these plant flavonoids effectively disrupt the growth and migration of TNBC cells and prevent their metastasis.

 To verify the above findings, they also treated cells with luteolin.
 They observed that these extracts inhibited the migration of cells.
-The high mobility of TNBC cells helps them metastasize to other organs of the body.
+The high mobility of Triple Negative breast Cancer cells helps them metastasize to other organs of the body.
 Thus, these compounds can be used as anti-metastatic agents to combat the spread of cancer cells.
 These studies show that luteolin holds the potential to be used as a prospective treatment option for stubborn breast cancer tumors.

 Luteolin a potential anti metastatic agent